DataFire/Integrations/integrations/generated/kubernetes/README.md

   * hostPorts `array`: hostPorts determines which host port ranges are allowed to be exposed.
     * items [io.k8s.api.extensions.v1beta1.HostPortRange](#io.k8s.api.extensions.v1beta1.hostportrange)
   * privileged `boolean`: privileged determines if a pod can request to be run as privileged.
-  * readOnlyRootFilesystem `boolean`: readOnlyRootFilesystem when set to true will force containers to run with a read only root file system.
+  * readOnlyRootFilesystem `boolean`: ReadOnlyRootFilesystem when set to true will force containers to run with a read only root file system.
 If the container specifically requests to run with a non-read only root file system the PSP should deny the pod.
 If set to false the container may run with a read only root file system if it wishes but it will not be forced to.
-  * requiredDropCapabilities `array`: requiredDropCapabilities are the capabilities that will be dropped from the container.
+  * requiredDropCapabilities `array`: RequiredDropCapabilities are the capabilities that will be dropped from the container.
 These are required to be dropped and cannot be added.
     * items `string`
   * runAsUser **required** [io.k8s.api.extensions.v1beta1.RunAsUserStrategyOptions](#io.k8s.api.extensions.v1beta1.runasuserstrategyoptions)
   * seLinux **required** [io.k8s.api.extensions.v1beta1.SELinuxStrategyOptions](#io.k8s.api.extensions.v1beta1.selinuxstrategyoptions)
   * supplementalGroups **required** [io.k8s.api.extensions.v1beta1.SupplementalGroupsStrategyOptions](#io.k8s.api.extensions.v1beta1.supplementalgroupsstrategyoptions)
   * volumes `array`: volumes is a white list of allowed volume plugins.
-Empty indicates that no volumes may be used.
-To allow all volumes you may use '*'.
+Empty indicates that all plugins may be used.
     * items `string`

 ### io.k8s.api.extensions.v1beta1.ReplicaSet